 The figures below clearly show that of all the horse racing favourites over the last 5 years just under 32% won, this includes turf, NH and AW.
 That is pretty decent, but then when you look at the losses you would have had with a normal bookmaker to £1 stakes your eyes may pop out!!!

-Even losses with Betfair look pretty daunting, although nowhere near as bad as with a bookmaker.
+Even losses with an exchange look pretty daunting, although nowhere near as bad as with a bookmaker.
 Losses if you laid all the favourites are huge as well.

 This leads us to two other questions, and also one way of easily targetting more winners: